kallielevy/Advertising-docs/Advertising/bingads-13/bulk-service/responsive-ad.md

 **Delete:** Read-only

 ## <a name="id"></a>Id
-The system generated identifier of the ad.
+The system-generated identifier of the ad.

 **Add:** Optional.
 You must either leave this field empty, or specify a negative identifier.
 A negative identifier set for the ad can then be referenced in the *Parent Id* field of dependent record types such as [Responsive Ad Label](responsive-ad-label.md#parentid).
 This is recommended if you are adding new ads and new dependent records in the same Bulk file.
 For more information, see [Bulk File Schema Reference Keys](../bulk-service/bulk-file-schema.md#referencekeys).
 **Update:** Read-only and Required